pineunity/apmec/doc/source/contributor/monitor-api.rst

     This method must return the url of mea to monitor.

 ``def monitor_call(self, mea, kwargs)``
-    This method must either return boolean value 'True', if VNF is healthy.
+    This method must either return boolean value 'True', if MEA is healthy.
-    Otherwise it should return an event string like 'failure' or 'calls-capacity-reached' based on specific VNF health condition.
+    Otherwise it should return an event string like 'failure' or 'calls-capacity-reached' based on specific MEA health condition.
 More details on these event is given in below section.

 Custom events